Properties Of Odd And Even Functions

 Euler's work on trigonometric functions laid the foundation for understanding the symmetry properties of sine and cosine functions.
 He demonstrated that cosine is an even function while sine is an odd function, a fact that is crucial in Fourier analysis.

-Fourier, in his groundbreaking work on heat conduction, showed that any periodic function can be expressed as a sum of sine and cosine functions.
+Fourier, in his interesting work on heat conduction, showed that any periodic function can be expressed as a sum of sine and cosine functions.
 This decomposition, known as the Fourier series, relies heavily on the properties of odd and even functions.
 The Fourier series allows us to analyze complex waveforms by breaking them down into simpler, symmetric components.

 The historical development of odd and even functions highlights their importance in the evolution of mathematical thought and their wide-ranging applications in various scientific and engineering disciplines.